SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/Scala Guide/basics.rst

 .. code-block:: scala

-   var number = 0   //The type of 'number' is inferred as an Int during compilation.
+   var number = 0   // The type of 'number' is inferred as an Int during compilation.

 However, it's not very common to use ``var`` in Scala.
 Instead, constant values defined by ``val`` are often used: